ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

   * Workflows view - allows users to create new workflows, open existing workflows for editing, delete existing workflows, and get more information about existing workflows.
   * Workflow Graph - one graph per workflow can be opened at any one time.
 Users can drag and drop tools onto the graph, connect tools, remove tools, and specify the workflow name.
 In the above image, the workflow graph is shown as **untitled** since it is an empty canvas.
 Once a tool is dropped onto the canvas, a new workflow will be created.
 * **Execute**
-  * Workflows view - allows users to open existing workflows and prepare them for submission to the DataWolf server.
+  * Workflows view - allows users to open existing workflows and prepare them for submission to the Data Wolf server.
 Users can specify parameters and inputs and then execute the workflow by submitting the form page.
-  * Datasets view - allows users to add new datasets, get information about datasets and delete datasets from DataWolf.
+  * Datasets view - allows users to add new datasets, get information about datasets and delete datasets from Data Wolf.
 * **History**
   * Executions view - allows users to see past submissions, get information about each workflow step, obtain step logs, download results, etc.

-### Creating Tools in DataWolf
+### Creating Tools in Data Wolf

-There are 3 types of tools currently supported by DataWolf: Java tools, Command Line tools and HPC tools.
+There are 3 types of tools currently supported by Data Wolf: Java tools, Command Line tools and HPC tools.
 To illustrate the first two types of tools, we will create a simple workflow that runs the **netstat** executable as a command line tool and passes the output data to a Java tool that implements the **grep** functionality.
 First, let's create the command line tool.

 * Click the (![add icon](images/icon-toolbar-add-active.png)) button to open the **Select Tool Type** dialog.
 * From the dropdown menu, select **Command Line**.